newrelic/newrelic-opentelemetry-integration-java/README.md

 Since the New Relic OpenTelemetry Integration is built using the [New Relic OpenTelemetry exporter](https://github.com/newrelic/opentelemetry-exporter-java) it uses the same system properties.

-Here is an example that overrides the endpoints where metric and span data are sent and increases the logging level.
+Here is an example that overrides the endpoints where metric and span data is sent (e.g. EU region instead of default US region) and increases the logging level.

 ```
 -javaagent:/path/to/newrelic-opentelemetry-javaagent-all.jar